gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Recommended next test

 The next best test is to introduce one new structural pressure:
--	strengthening or fading of fresh renewed relation after a soft failed reopening
+-	persistence or renewed fragmentation of strengthening provisional relation

 This will let the triad be tested on:
--	whether a genuinely fresh renewed relation can strengthen across another slice without premature promotion
+-	whether a strengthening provisional relation can persist across another slice without premature stable-joint promotion
--	whether that renewed relation can fade again cleanly without corrupting the field
+-	whether that same strengthening relation can fragment again cleanly if support weakens
--	whether memory of prior coupling, contradiction, restart, soft failed reopening, and fresh re-emergence can remain available without dominating current interpretation
+-	whether memory of prior coupling, contradiction, restart, soft failed reopening, fresh re-emergence, and restrengthening can remain available without dominating current interpretation
--	whether coherence can distinguish between durable renewed relation and repeated noisy relational churn
+-	whether coherence can distinguish between genuinely maturing renewed relation and unstable relational churn